sokuenryan/authpass/README.md

 # Starting the Application

   After configuring Firebase, you can start the application by running:
-    ```bash
+    ```

     npm run dev